 Finally, a few other really cool Corvette modifications worth considering:

-I remember being 10 years old in the mid-1980s looking at Corvette parts catalogs and dreaming of the day that I would own one of these amazing cars.
+I remember being 10 years old in the mid-1980s looking at Corvette parts catalogs and dreaming of the day that I would have a Vette of my own.
 I had notebooks full of lists outlining all of the mods I was going to make my own Corvette once that day came, and thinking back on it, it was really hard for me to resist all of the crazy wings and decals and other ugly stuff that I hate so much now.

 I guess what happened was that I grew up.
 And the only thing that I can think when I see another adult who modifies his or her Corvette with these ugly little trinkets and add-ons is that they’re still stuck in their adolescent 10-year-old ways.
 I’m not hating by the way.
 I’m just making an observation.